The ITF Seafarers' Trust Grant Application Form Guidelines

 - Although the views of the ITF affiliate and other third parties may be taken into consideration, only the Trustees can make decisions on grants

-- The Trust actively encourages the formation of port welfare committees or other demonstration of coordination between port users
+- The Trust actively encourages the formation of port welfare committees and cooperation between welfare providers in ports

-- The Trust aims to benefit the maximum number of seafarers when assessing projects
+- The Trust aims to benefit as many seafarers as possible when assessing projects

 - The Trust supports ship visiting as the primary method of promoting services to seafarers